El-Duckster/introWebExercise3/README.md

 # introWebExercise3

 Exercise#3 in introduction to web developement for Lernia yrkeshögskola
-Teacher: Andreas
+Teacher: Andreas Ohlsson

-This is a simple project that demonstrates basic DOM manipulation with JavaScript as, using Vite as the build tool.
+This is a simple project that demonstrates basic DOM manipulation with JavaScript, using Vite as the build tool.
 The project includes dynamically created HTML elements, SCSS styling, and a toggle function that changes text and color when interacting with a button.

 ## Features